Judith Krug Fund Banned Books Week Event Grants

 Since 2010, Judith F. Krug Memorial Fund has disbursed grants to organizations to assist them stage "Read-Outs" or other events during Banned Books Week.
 (A Banned Books Week Read-Out is an event at which people gather to read from books that have been banned or challenged over the years, in order to celebrate the freedom to read.)

-Applications for 2014 Krug Fund event grants closed on May 5, 2014.
-The recipients will be announced in June.
-If you submitted an application and have any questions, please contact Jonathan Kelley at firstname.lastname@example.org or (312) 280-4226.
+2015 grant recipients will be announced in June.
+If you have any questions, please contact Jonathan Kelley at firstname.lastname@example.org.

 Past Krug Fund grant recipients